 This course, the first of two didactic courses, examines specific clinical problems of acutely, critically, and chronically ill patients from infancy through adolescence.
 Emphasis is on pathophysiology, critical assessment strategies, diagnosis, and management including pharmacology of emergent health care problems within an interdisciplinary, family-centered model of care.
 This course also explores the scope of practice of pediatric nurse practitioners in meeting the needs of children with complex acute and critical conditions.
 Required of all pediatric nurse practitioner - acute care students in the final year.
-Two hours per week.
-2 Course cr
+Three hours per week.
+Prerequisites or Concurrent: NURS 7910 2 Course cr